gpozzi/index_general/README.md

 # My portfolio index page

-Below, I'll be posting every portfolio project I've done to hone my data skills and to showcase what I've learned
+Below, I'll be posting the best portfolio project I've done to hone my data skills:

 Let's get to it